verdantlearn/gis-beginner-2021/README.md

 ## Licence

-CC BY-SA

 The learning content on this site is released under a Creative Commons Attribution ShareAlike (**CC BY-SA** 4.0) licence Specifically, the learning content is contained in the `modules` and `src` directories, and in `index.md`

+Any derivative works must bear the same CC BY-SA licence

 Please attribute as:
 > [Introducing GIS for conservation](https://courses.verdantlearn.org/gis-beginner-oe4bw/) by [Lucy Tallents](https://www.lucytallents.com) of [VerdantLearn](http://www.verdantlearn.com) is licenced under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-Any derivative works must bear the same CC BY-SA licence

 ---